 - a.
 Grades of C+ or better are required in all science courses.
 The same science course may be repeated one time only.
 (Policy implemented Fall 2011) Failure on the re-take of the lab science will result in a dismissal from the Nursing Program. - b.
+Students may withdraw from the same lab science course only once.
+If student repeats the course after withdrawing, it must be completed for a grade. - c.
 Grades of C+ or better are required in all nursing courses.
-Failure on the re-take of the nursing courses will result in a dismissal from the Nursing Program. - c.
+Failure on the re-take of the nursing courses will result in a dismissal from the Nursing Program. - d.
 A maximum of TWO nursing courses may be repeated.
 On the third failed nursing course the student will be dismissed from the program.
-Failure of a second clinical course will result in dismissal from the program. - d.
+Failure of a second clinical course will result in dismissal from the program. - e.
 Students that do not pass CHE 112 in the semester prior to taking NUR 1390, may progress into this course if they are repeating chemistry.
-May not take NUR 1390 if they have only taken BIO 1200 and never taken chemistry. - e.
-Nursing Students that withdraw from a science course with less than the required C+ (77) grade will be given a WF. - f.
+May not take NUR 1390 if they have only taken BIO 1200 and never taken chemistry. - f.
+Nursing Students that withdraw from a science course with less than the required C+ (77) grade will be given a WF. - g.
 A student repeating a nursing or lab science course must take an in-person section.